FREE Insurance Quotes Comparison

 Vet bills can stack up quickly.
 For example, Great Danes are a wonderful breed, but 42 percent of them develop Gastric Dilatation-Volvulus Syndrome (GDV).
 This is a serious life-threatening issue and if it’s not addressed within a few hours with emergency surgery, death is the result.

 Many veterinarians will actually complete GDV surgery while spaying or neutering; however, because of their accelerated growth, Danes should not be spayed or neutered until they are three years old.
 GDV surgery will cost an average of $8,000, and that doesn’t include the special diet afterwards — prescription dog food at $100 a bag.
+Given the potential financial burden of veterinary care, obtaining the best pet insurance quotes is a wise decision.

 Your Great Dane is not only your beloved friend but also an investment, especially if you plan to breed.
 Great Danes puppies from champion bloodlines can easily exceed $5,000 in cost.